Art in the Reading Rooms

 Marion Whipple Deering was the wife of Charles Deering, for whom the Deering Library is named.
 The couple married in 1883 and had three children: Roger, Marion, and Barbara.
 This portrait of Mrs. Deering was donated to the University by her family in 1939.

-James Deering joined his older brother Charles in the family business and assisted in directing the International Harvester Company after their father William's retirement in 1901.
+James Deering was the brother of Charles Deering, for whom the Deering Library is named.
+He joined his older brother Charles in the family business and assisted in directing the International Harvester Company after their father William's retirement in 1901.
 A discerning art collector, James is best known as the builder of Vizcaya, his winter estate near Miami, Florida, which since its completion in 1916 has enjoyed wide acclaim for its evocation of Italian architectural styles from the fifteenth to the nineteenth centuries.
 Vizcaya has housed the Dade County Art Museum since 1953.

-This portrait by Trebilcock is a copy of an earlier portrait by the Swedish artist Anders Zorn, a close friend of Charles Deering.
-Trebilcock studied at the Art Institute of Chicago as well as in Europe.
-The portrait was bequeathed to Northwestern University in 1933 by Mrs. Chauncey McCormick [Marion Deering], Charles Deering's daughter and James Deering's niece.
+This 1932 painting by Trebilcock is a copy of an earlier portrait by Anders Zorn, and was bequeathed to Northwestern University in 1933 by Mrs. Chauncey McCormick [Marion Deering], daughter of Charles Deering and niece of James.

 "Grammar."
 The figure in purple is Priscian, the celebrated grammarian of the fifth century, A.D.

-The Art Collection's window medallions were created by G. Owen Bonawit (1891-1971), a master of secular stained glass from New York City.
+The Deering Library's 68 painted window medallions were created by G. Owen Bonawit (1891-1971), a master of secular stained glass from New York City.
 They represent scenes and figures from literature, mythology, religion, and history.
-Nineteen of these are located in the Martin Reading Room; four are in the Architecture Reading Room.
+Nineteen of these are located in the Art Library's Eloise W. Martin Reading Room; there are also four are in the Architecture Reading Room, and others in the other libraries and rooms in Deering Library.

-Bonawit met James Gamble Rogers (1867-1947), architect of the Deering Library and many buildings at Yale, in New York.
+Bonawit met James Gamble Rogers (1867-1947), architect of the Deering Library and many other buildings across the U.S., in New York.
 The boom in university buildings in Neo-Gothic and Collegiate Gothic styles during the 1920s and 1930s produced an unprecedented market for secular stained glass.
 Bonawit's firm, which had 15 employees in 1930, created a staggering 3,301 stained glass decorations, including 673 painted medallions, for Yale's Sterling Memorial Library (1930-31).
-A total of 68 painted medallions were produced for the Deering Library (1931-32), 19 of which are in the Art Collection's Eloise W. Martin Reading Room.
+A total of 68 painted medallions were produced for the Deering Library (1931-32).
+Nineteen of the 68 painted medallions are in the Martin Reading Room.

-Four of Bonawit's 19 Art Collection window medallions – two in each alcove – are painted in color.
+Four of Bonawit's 19 reading room window medallions (the two in each of the big windows at either end of the room) are painted in color.
 The rest are outlined or washed in dark brown paint, which was made of ground glass and a flux.
 Yellow and gold colors were produced by applying silver oxide or silver chloride stain to the back of the panel in varying concentrations, and by firing the glass at different temperatures.
 The brown paint wash used to shade figures was modeled by "stickwork," a medieval technique in which fine highlights are made by delicate scratching to remove the wash.
 Each medallion was fired at a temperature sufficient to melt the glass paint and to fuse it to the glass panel, but not so high that the lines would lose their definition.
 The panels were sent to another glass company for fitting into the leaded casement windows.
 Sources for Bonawit's Deering medallions include literature, history, music, philosophy, world religion, and the history of the Midwest.
 Library staff helped to select subjects and sent illustrations to Bonawit for translation into the designs.

 Guide to the Window Medallions in the Martin Reading Room